hpc/charliecloud/doc/ch-image_desc.rst

     Stop after parsing the Dockerfile.

   :code:`-t`, :code:`-tag TAG`
     Name of image to create.
-If not specified, use the final component of path :code:`CONTEXT`.
+If not specified, an attempt to infer a tag is made.
+    This inference process operates in this order:
+    1. Use the Dockerfile's extension if there is one e.g. Dockerfile.foo -> `foo`.
+    2. If the extension is `dockerfile` use the basename e.g. foo.dockerfile -> `foo`.
+    3. Use the name of the `CONTEXT` directory provided it isn't `/`.
     Append :code:`:latest` if no colon present.

 :code:`ch-image` is a *fully* unprivileged image builder.
 It does not use any setuid or setcap helper programs, and it does not use configuration files